maldoinc/wireup/docs/pages/services.md

 * Use `container.register_all_in_module`.
   (See: [Manual Configuration](manual_configuration.md#using-wireup-without-registration-decorators))

-### Singleton or not
+### Singleton or Transient

 Services, by default will be registered as singletons.
-If your service or [Factory function](factory_functions.md) needs to generate a fresh instance every time it is injected it needs to be registered with the `singleton` parameter set to false.
+If your service or [Factory function](factory_functions.md) needs to generate a fresh instance every time it is injected it needs to be registered with the `lifetime` parameter set to `TRANSIENT`.

 !!! tip
-    Use `container.register(singleton=False)` when the service relies on state that may change during execution.
+    Use `container.register(lifetime=ServiceLifetime.TRANSIENT)` when the service relies on state that may change during execution.
     Such as an `AuthService` which relies on data from the current request.

 ## Injection